 Yahoo has released another Android app and - hey, come back here, this is actually cool - it's an attractive take on providing the news.
 Yahoo News Digest gathers bits of news from around the Internet (various reports, video, Wikipedia entries, Google maps, etc.) and puts them together to form a single story.
 The formula isn't quite the same as Circa's, but it should seem familiar to anyone accustomed to that bite-sized news app.
+Presentation is half the appeal here, and you may be pleased to know that Yahoo has done a good job creating an app that doesn't offensively ignore all of Android's taste in design.

 Full-length content is all around us.
 Netflix will give it out, though subscribers have to commit to a monthly fee.
 Hulu's willing to give at least some of its offering away for free, and Crackle's even easier.
 But what if all you're after are good new-fashioned clips, something that doesn't need much time or attention to digest, and something short enough to toss up onto a social network.
 Yahoo hears you, so they've brought Yahoo Screen to Android.